brycewray/astro-site-legacy/src/pages/posts/2022/02/gems-in-rough-14.md

 ---

 <BlueBox>
-Each entry in the “Gems in the rough” series is a collection of tips, explanations, and/or idle observations which I hope will be at least somewhat useful to those of you with websites built by [static site generators](https://jamstack.org/generators) (SSGs).
+Each entry in the “Gems in the rough” series is a collection of tips, explanations, and/or idle observations which I hope will be at least somewhat useful to those of you with websites built by <a href="https://jamstack.org/generators" target="_blank" rel="nofollow">static site generators (SSGs)</a>.
 </BlueBox>

 ## Eleventy goes full-time